Chart Color Schemes

 Brookfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 19 projects likely impacting the region.
-Notable projects are Melton Line Upgrade, Scenic Botanica Estate, Maplewood Estate, and Toolern Precinct Structure Plan.
-The following details projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely to impact the area.
+Notable ones include Melton Line Upgrade, Scenic Botanica Estate, Maplewood Estate, and Toolern Precinct Structure Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.